DeepTempo/docs/docs/forensichat.md

 ![ForensicChat Usage Toggles](./assets/chatWindow.png)

-1. **Ignore Unclassified MITRE Tactics**: Filter out events that couldn't be mapped to MITRE tactics.
+1. **Ignore Unclassified MITRE Tactics**: Filter out events that were not mapped to MITRE tactics.
-2. **Ignore Unclassified Events**: Filter out events that couldn't be classified.
+2. **Ignore Unclassified Events**: Filter out events that were not be classified as anomalour or benign.
-3. **Ignore Benign Flows**: Filter out network flows classified as normal.
+3. **Ignore Benign Flows**: Filter out network flows classified as benign.
 4. **Ignore Anomalous Flows**: Filter out flows classified as anomalous (useful when focusing on specific known patterns).

 ## 5. Creating New Queries